Nobel-Justin/Oviz-Bio-demo/Mut_OnGenes/markdown/Mut_OnGenes-Manual.markdown

   - __*mutation*__: mutation details, sample(s) involved.
 - **Level exchange**<br/>
   - the main display level can be changed via clicking the level name.
+- **Annotation**<br/>
+  - mutation are denoted by icons according to classification and function change type.
+  - domains are displayed on protein level of available transcript.
 - **Zoom in/out**<br/>
   the main display level can be zoomed in/out via mouse wheel.
 - **Pages**<br/>